The case of the thimble, a 5 gallon bucket and what any of this has to do with coffee roasting.

 Most of us would say “no” this water will not boil in a 5 gallon bucket.
 Why do you suppose this is true?
 In both cases the candle, which burns an average 2372-2552 °F is the same in both experiments?
 So what’s happening here and what does it have to do with coffee roasting?

 In the second experiment, the mass that we are heating up is the bucket and the 5 gallons of water.
 If the water heats up, it will heat up relatively little.
-What happens is that the entire mass (the bucket and the 5 gallons of water) is absorbing the relatively small amount of heat input from the candle, then what heat energy is absorbed dissipates into the environment before the water heats up to any appreciable degree.
+What happens is that the entire mass (the bucket and the 5 gallons of water) is absorbing the relatively small amount of heat input from the candle, then what heat energy is absorbed dissipates into the large mass of water and the big bucket, and then to the environment before the water heats up to any appreciable degree.
 You can imagine an even more exaggerated experiment by trying to heat up a swimming pool with a candle.
+Never going to happen.

 So you see, as mass increases…. you need more and more heat input to be able to bring the mass to the desired temperature.
 How then does this translate when roasting coffee?
 Well, it’s exactly the same.
 Instead of a thimble or a bucket, we have a drum.
 Instead of water we have beans that contain water.
 The larger the mass grows (2LB drum up to 12LB drums) the more heat input you have to have.
 The flame temperature might be the same, but the capacity to input heat increases.
 This is the BTU number.
-Think of this as 50 candles under the 5 gallon bucket of water, and now we might have something to talk about.
+Think of this as 100 candles under the 5 gallon bucket of water, and now we might have enough heat to actually do something.